JordanBlount/teamly/README.md

 # Teamly

-A CRM for managing your teams.
+A organization management tool for managing your teams.

 ## Wireframe